arturocastillo95/SeatMap-JS/docs/USER_GUIDE.md

 - Underlay renders behind sections (layer order: Grid → Underlay → Sections)
 - Images are saved as Base64 in the venue file
 - Large images may increase file size significantly
+- URL-loaded images are converted to Base64 for portability
+- Use CORS-enabled image URLs for external loading

 ## Edit Seats Mode